qiboteam/qibo/doc/source/getting-started/quickstart.rst

 This will install the basic primitives to start coding quantum applications.

-Here a simple of Quantum Fourier Transform (QFT) to test your installation:
+Here an example of Quantum Fourier Transform (QFT) to test your installation:

 .. code-block:: python